Ruggero Tracchia

-Ruggero Tracchia (Rome, 11 June 1884 – 29 November 1955) was an Italian general during the Second Italo-Ethiopian War and World War II.
+Ruggero Tracchia (11 June 1884 – 29 November 1955) was an Italian general during the Second Italo-Ethiopian War and World War II.
 He spent most of his career in Italy's African colonies.

 Biography

 Early life and career

 After enlisting in the Royal Italian Army and becoming an officer, he was sent to Eritrea in 1909.
 In 1911-1912 he participated in the Italo-Turkish War with the rank of Lieutenant, earning a Bronze Medal of Military Valor during the battle of Zanzur; after the end of the hostilities against the Ottoman Empire he remained in Libya and participated in the campaign against the Senussi rebels, being wounded in action and awarded a Silver Medal of Military Valor in December 1913.
 In 1916 he participated in the Senussi campaign, and later returned to Italy and fought on Monte Grappa in the final stages of World War I, with the rank of Major, earning another Silver and a Bronze Medal for his role in the fighting in January and June 1918.
 He continued his career after the war, and in 1930 he was appointed commander of the 30th Infantry Regiment "Pisa".